uscensusbureau/fismatic/research.md

 - Startup Founder/CEO
 - System Owner

 They had each been involved with a number of ATOs, ranging anywhere from three to 200.
+We had the following base questions:

+1. Intro
+1. What’s your role?
+1. How many ATOs have you been involved with?
+1. What role(s) have you played (formally or informally) as part of ATOs?
+1. For system owners: What value have you gotten from people on the assessment side?
+1. What are your challenges around the SSP?
+1. What are the most common problems that cause back-and-forth delays?
+1. What could make these interactions easier?
+1. If you had access to a large number of SSPs in a machine-readable format and the time/skills/tools to analyze them, what would be the top five things you’d want to know from them?
+1. Do you know of tools that give feedback?
+1. Who else should I talk to?

 All quotes in this document are taken directly from interviews.